 Iced Golden Milk Latte

-This simple foundational Iced Golden Milk Latte takes a traditional turmeric tea recipe — the ayurvedic classic beverage made with turmeric, ginger, coconut, black pepper, and other spices — and makes it perfect for warm weather shaken with ice.
-Warming, yet cool and refreshing.
+- It's a chill take on a warm classic.
+This simple foundational Iced Golden Milk Latte takes a traditional turmeric tea recipe and makes it perfect for warm weather shaken with ice.

 Ready for the super simple iced turmeric latte recipe you’ll enjoy again and again?
 Let’s do it!

-What is a turmeric tea, or golden milk?
-What are its health benefits?
+❓ What is a turmeric tea, or golden milk?

 Turmeric tea, sometimes referred to as golden milk, is a common ayurvedic drink containing ground turmeric.
 It’s combination of turmeric and other spices like black pepper, coconut, cardamom, cinnamon, ginger, and nutmeg is said to have calming, anti-inflammatory healing properties.